MaSe69/dssb/README.md

-# mase
+# dssb
-Leadership theory by MaSe
+Leadership theory by dssb